David-Manniche/TheMarket/readme.txt

 Bug :
     => 035273 - Display un-branded filter option when brand is not mandatory.
     => 035315 - Brand mandatory for import/export based on settings.
+    => 035200 - Bulk media option shouldn't be there when seller is not allowed to add product or request catalog and Export Seller products media not required.